ssreekaran/fitness_tracker/README.md

 - **Healthy Food Suggestions**: Explore healthy food options and nutrition tips.
 - **Responsive UI with Dark Mode**: Clean, mobile-friendly design with Bootstrap and custom CSS.
 Includes a dark mode toggle.
 - **Navigation & Routing**: Multi-page SPA with React Router for seamless navigation.
-- **Contact & About Pages**: Learn more about the project and easily send feedback via email.

 ## Recent Improvements